 How to Piggyback a Lobster Tail

-It this method the lobster meat will rest on the top of the shell.
+By prepping the lobster tail using this technique, the meat will rest on the top of the shell.

 - Cut the upper shell down the center with scissors or chef knife.